CodeJourneymen/scoutpiemaster/shownsell.md

 <br/>
 I should be there most times.

+You will need space to pick everyting up in your car/van/truck.
+I suggest, at a minimum, an empty trunk.
+You will need to empty somethings out of your car - I know you have kids :)

 You will have to pick up :
 - Moon pies (many boxes)
 - Table